 You might not want to go so sparse when you’re editing your own writing, but notice how much quicker the scene moves.
 We still get they’re scared and we still get a sense of danger.
 But guess what?
 Word count 49!

-How do you revise a novel?
+How do you edit your own writing?
 Post it below.
 More memos from the office of repetitive redundancy office coming soon.

 Struggling with how to edit your own writing?
 My book editing services will help you build on the revision steps you’ve already taken.